 BBC immediately saw talent in the group and from the BBC’s Urban Talent Bursary award scheme they got their debut album funded ‘A Lesson From The Speaker’.
 They end up winning the Glastonbury Festival Unsigned competition.

-Following their success and after many gigs and festival appearances released ‘Moving and Grooving’ in August 2007 – the UGS office favourite from them.
+Following their success and after many gigs and festival appearances.
+They released ‘Moving and Grooving’ in August 2007 – the UGS office favorite from them.

 And what is with the doctoral prefix?

 “Meaker is my surname and I started to hand in my university work as Dr Meaker.
 I did this just to wind up one or two of the arrogant lecturers of music who thought they were special because they were Dr’s themselves.”

 “They saw us music tech students as being less than the classical artists, so it was a big ‘fuck off to egotism and arrogant authority.
 I was only at university to buy myself some time away from dead-end day jobs and I managed to blag it onto a course.”